rakshith111/Shutdownify/README.md

   - Two modes are available
     - Direct mode : Shuts down the pc for the chosen time immediately
     - Manual mode : Adds the selected time to the input fields
+- Turn Off your(Screen timeout) monitor earlier in case your might be away for a long time.
+(The previous value will reset before the pc shuts down)

 <h3><details>